 These included the hammer falling on services from Aberdeen to communities such as Fraserburgh and Peterhead, for which the death knell sounded in 1965.

-Yet, a new book by transport expert, David Spaven, has laid bare that it wasn’t Beeching who lost faith in the way trains operated in the region.
-It was the general public.
+Yet, a new book by transport expert, David Spaven, has laid bare that the much-maligned Beeching wasn’t always wrong in his decision-making process.

-Use it or lose it – a lesson from a long-lost railway
+Use it or lose it was the message

 And, while there are calls to revive the Buchan line, the statistics offer a cautionary tale of how more people liked the idea of trains on their doorstep than actually using them.